-James is the Associate Director of IT Services at The University of Newcastle.
-He has also previously worked for Regional Development Australia on a project that was aimed at presenting the Hunter and Central Coast as priority regions for the roll out of the National Broadband Network.
-James believes that the Hunter region has huge potential to be a leading digital economy by 2020 and sees the University playing a key role in achieving Hunter DiGiT’s vision.
+James is a passionate technology advocate for Newcastle and the Hunter Region.
+He is a Principal Consultant with Computer Systems Australia.
+James has also previously worked for Regional Development Australia on a project that was aimed at presenting the Hunter and Central Coast as priority regions for the roll out of the National Broadband Network.
+James believes that the Hunter region has huge potential to be a leading digital economy by 2020 and sees the University, Local Government, and Industry playing key roles in achieving Hunter DiGiT’s vision.

 Brendan has been active in the world of website development and eBusiness in the Hunter Region for over a dozen years working in his own business, HyperWeb Communications, across the Hunter Region and working with many business associations and small to medium enterprise.
 He has also managed a career in business advisory services with the Hunter Region BEC and in Local Government various Economic Development roles with Port Stephens Council for 8 years before taking on his business fulltime.
 He also had a stint as a Fitter & Turner apprentice at BHP & Tubemakers Structural (how Novocastrian!).
 He has a Master in Business & Technology from the UNSW Australian Graduate School of Business.
 Born in Maitland, raised in Kurri Kurri, living in Newcastle, Brendan is a product of, and passionate advocate for, the Hunter Region in all its diversity of lifestyle and opportunity.